doanamo/Game-Engine-12-2013/Readme.md

 Game Engine
 ====
-Simple implementation of a scrolling shooter game using a over featured game engine.
+Simple implementation of a scrolling shooter game using an over featured game engine.

 ![](Docs/Demo.gif)